đŸ”„ Black Friday deal on now! đŸ”„

 Marketing Attribution Model Infographic

-Google Analytics Attribution Models Infographic
+An infographic outlining the different Google Analytics Attribution Models

 Summary and Key Takeaways